horenbergerb/horenbergerb.github.io/_posts/2022-06-18-egyptianmath2.md

 ## Intro

-If you've read [the first article in this series](https://horenbergerb.github.io/2022/05/26/egyptianmath1.html), then you may be aware of the Rhind Mathematical Papyrus and its approximate historical context.
-Before we dig into the particulars of the RMP, this article will discuss Egyptian Hieroglyphic and the Egyptian number system as well as basic Egyptian arithmetic.
+If you've read [the first article in this series](https://horenbergerb.github.io/2022/05/26/egyptianmath1.html), then you may be aware of the Rhind Mathematical Papyrus.
+The RMP is an Egyptian scroll and one of the earliest written mathematical documents.
+Rather than diving straight into the RMP, this article discusses the written Egyptian language, hieroglyphic, as well as the Egyptian number system and basic Egyptian arithmetic.

+Arithmetic may sound like trivial material to some, but the Egyptians did not have the intellectual infrastructure we take for granted today.
+The Egyptian methods and notation we will discuss are over 3000 years old and were practically the first written mathematics in Egypt.
+They are a far cry from modern algebra.

 ## Hieroglyphic